a-hodges/ist-tutoring/README.md

     3. Add the reCAPTCHA site key to the configuration in the `GOOGLE_CAPTCHA_KEY` row
     4. Add the reCAPTCHA secret key to the configuration in the `GOOGLE_CAPTCHA_SECRET` row
     5. In the tutors table create a tutor with an email you can log into Google with.
 Set the `tutor_is_active` and `tutor_is_superuser` columns to true
-7. Rerun the application with the new configuration
+7. Run portal.py again with the new configuration to start the site
 8. By logging in as an administrator account other objects can be created